Click on the links below to preview selected pages from this course.

 - Adenocarcinoma is a very rare type of human breast cancer.

-- Obesity, alcohol, and tobacco use are believed to have no impact on the risk for developing breast cancer.
+- Obesity, alcohol, and tobacco use are believed to have an impact on the risk for developing breast cancer.

 - Theoretical Basis of Immunohistochemical Testing